Index Reduction for Differential-Algebraic Equations with Mixed Matrices: Index Reduction for Linear DAEs

 Here, a unimodular matrix is a square polynomial matrix whose determinant is a nonzero constant.
 The algorithm is designed so that $\tdegdet{A}$ decreases in each iteration, while unimodular transformations preserve $\degdet{A}$.
-Thus, after a finite number of iterations, the algorithm terminates with $\tdegdet{A} = \degdet{A}$.
+Thus, after a finite number of iterations, it terminates with $\tdegdet{A} = \degdet{A}$.

 Subsequently, Murota~\cite{Murota1995b} applied the combinatorial relaxation approach to computing $\delta_k(A)$ for $k = 1, \ldots, n$.
 In this algorithm, Phase~3 modifies $A(s)$ to $U(s)A(s)V(s)$, where $U(s)$ and $V(s)$ are \emph{biproper Laurent polynomial matrices}, i.e., entries are all polynomials in $1/s$ and the determinants are nonzero constants.
 This type of transformation is known to preserve $\delta_{k}(A)$.
 The values of $\delta_{n-1}(A)$ and $\delta_n(A)$ determine the index $\nu(A)$ by~\eqref{def:nu_A}.